 Evergreens are basic plants you cannot be without, especially in cold northern areas where they brighten the garden through the long winter months and look beautiful garlanded with snow.
 Rich blue needle-trees are a great choice, since the bold color makes a lovely contrast with the softer greens of other bushes and trees.
-The Colorado blue spruce is greatly admired by everyone, with its perfect conical form and the Fat Albert Blue Spruce is undoubtedly the very best you can get.
+The Colorado Blue Spruce is greatly admired by everyone, with its perfect conical form and the Fat Albert Blue Spruce is undoubtedly the very best you can get.

-The Colorado blue spruce is among the most popular trees grown in colder areas.
-However there are many kinds, and a lot of the trees seen in garden centres have been grown from seed, so their color and form are variable, and you really don’t know what kind of tree you are going to end up with in your garden.
-So it is much better to choose a named variety, with predicable habits, and of all the named varieties available, the Fat Albert Blue Spruce has to be the pick of the crop.
+The Colorado Blue Spruce is among the most popular trees grown in colder areas.
+However, there are many kinds and a lot of the trees seen in garden centers have been grown from seed, so their color and form are variable, and you really don’t know what kind of tree you are going to end up with in your garden.
+So it is much better to choose a named variety, with predicable habits, and of all the named spruce varieties available, the Fat Albert Blue Spruce has to be the pick of the crop.

 The Fat Albert Blue Spruce forms an upright tree, with a strong central stem and branches radiating horizontally from the ground to the top of the tree.
 It makes a broad pyramid almost as wide as it is tall, with real character and ‘presence’ in your garden.
 The branches are covered with dense needles about one inch long, growing all around the branch and the needles are a rich silver-blue color, making this tree really stand out in the garden and contrast beautifully with other green plants around it.

 This special blue spruce was developed in the 1970’s at the Iseli Nursery in Oregon, specialists in breeding conifers.
 They selected this plant from among hundreds of seedlings, so it can only be grown by attaching selected stem pieces to the roots of seedling trees.
 Trees grown directly from seed will be variable, so avoid disappointment and cheaper seedling trees and buy the real thing from the Tree Center.